Canadian Flag Canadian Centre for Occupational Health and Safety Centre canadien d'hygiène et de sécurité au travail Government of Canada Wordmark

 • Check clothing periodically, especially the back of pants, for pesticide deposit.

-• Do not walk backwards while carrying compressed air sprayer.
+• Do not walk backwards while carrying a compressed air sprayer.